popos123/Logitech-G29-Motherboard-Replacement/README.md

 Simple:
 1. Upload the hex from the my repository to the one board controlling - EMC software.
 2. Upload the hex from this repository to the my emulator board - G29emu

+To bulid a code just use the Arduino ide and paste a code from main.cpp and attach the libraries.
+You can use platform io too.